ColeTownsend/Meeet-Blog/_posts/2014-07-14-From-Nothing.md

 author: noah
 ---

-### On Creating The First Platform for Side Projects

 Meeet started off as a simple direct message on Twitter to a fellow designer.
 No plan, no elaborate office on the west coast, and no fancy investors.
 Yet.

 <hr>